Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Open-World Language-Based TAMP

-Algorithm~\ref{alg:planning} presents the VLM partial plan generation pseudocode.
-It takes in a TAMP problem $\langle s_0, {\cal A}, g \rangle$, where $g$ is a text goal description.
+Algorithm~\ref{alg:planning} presents the VLM partial planning pseudocode.
+It takes in a TAMP problem $\langle s_0, {\cal A}, \mathcal{I}, L \rangle$, where $L$ is a text goal description and \(\mathcal{I}\) is a set of initial image observations of the scene.
 It first grounds the set of actions $A$ reachable from $s_0$ using \proc{ground-actions}.
-Then, it accumulates the set of reachable literals $L$ by taking the effects of all actions $A$.
-These sets can be filtered by action or predicate type if it is desired to focus VLM assistance on specific aspects of the planning problem.
-Then, it prompts \proc{query-vlm} for a partial plan $[a_1, ..., a_n, l_1, ..., l_k]$ using actions $a_i \in A$ and goal literals $l_j \in L_m$ that achieve the goal description $g$.
+Then, it accumulates the set of reachable literals $\Lambda$ by taking the effects of all actions $A$.
+Then, it prompts \proc{query-vlm} for a partial plan $[a_1, ..., a_n, l_1, ..., l_k]$ using actions $a_i \in A$ and goal literals $l_j \in \Lambda$ that achieve $L$.
+Here, the literals $l_j \in \Lambda$ are intended to be a translation of the goal into atoms, while the sequence of actions is a way of achieving that goal.
 Importantly, we have the VLM fill in the description parameter $d$ for each of these actions.
-We then transform the original TAMP problem to force solutions to admit the partial plan as a subsequence.
+We transform the original problem to so that solutions admit the partial plan as a subsequence.
 Specifically, we create a predicate \proc{Executed} that models whether the $i$th action in the plan was executed and add $\proc{Executed}$ to the effects of action $a_i$ and the preconditions of action $a_{i+1}$.
-Finally, we make the planning goal be $G = \{l_i, ..., l_m\} \subseteq L$ and $\proc{Executed}(n)$, which indicates that all actions have been executed and solve the transformed TAMP problem with a generic TAMP algorithm.
+Finally, we make the planning goal $G = \{l_i, ..., l_m\} \subseteq L$ and $\proc{Executed}(n)$.

-Consider the cooking problem mentioned earlier in the beginning of Section~\ref{sec:tamp-with-open-world-concepts} $g =$``Cook the strawberry by putting it in the pan, then finally serve it in the bowl".
-Suppose the VLM returns no goal literals, but just the partial plan:

-Although the VLM plan $\vec{\pi}$ does capture the intent of the task (i.e., to place the apple in the pan before serving it), this plan is not legal because objects must be picked with the \pddl{attach} action before they can be \pddl{detach}ed.
-Fortunately, the underlying TAMP system models this, and thus providing this partial plan, along with the generated \pddl{Executed} predicates, to the TAMP system will result in the TAMP system generating legal plans that are at least 4 actions long.